 Hours of Work

-Employees should not be scheduled in excess of 40 hours per week (all positions combined) since payment at overtime is required.
+Employees should not be scheduled in excess of 40 hours per week (all positions combined).
+Overtime is required for all hours worked in excess of 40 hours in a week.
 Employees are required to take at least a 1/2 hour unpaid lunch break if they work more than six (6) hours.

 If an employee's work is completed prior to the end of their shift, their shift should be considered over for the day and the employee should be sent home.
 Departments should not imply or make guarantees of hours or duration of employment.

-Human Resources will need to be informed of who the approve of time will be to ensure the appropriate set up and timely payments.
+Human Resources will need to be informed of who the approver of time will be to ensure the appropriate set up and timely payments.
 Approvers should arrange for a proxy.
-Federally funded grants (those funds that begin with 2 (i.e. 2000000) may require the authorized fund manager to be the approver (they could/should have a proxy).
+Federally funded grants (those funds that begin with 2 (i.e. 200000) may require the authorized fund manager to be the approver.

 Email accounts are turned off on the last day of employment as provided on the ECOS.

-Managers are responsible for ensuring that their employees follow the university email policy.
+Managers are responsible for ensuring that their employees follow the university Acceptable Use Policy

 Hiring Department/Manager Responsibilities